 Once when I was in San Francisco, hosting a reader meet-up, when I was asked a question about European rail passes.
 I could see the frustration in the guy’s face when I replied, “it depends.”
 He wanted a simple answer.
 I wanted to give him one — but there was none to give.

 Whether a rail pass was right for him depending on where he was going, for how long, and the speed he was traveling.

 I told him the same thing: don’t go looking for the perfect answer or get frustrated when you can’t find it.
 Travel just doesn’t work that way.

 We all want the easy, cookie-cutter answer, especially when we are new to travel and don’t have a frame of reference.
 It makes planning easier when you have answers to go by and guidelines to follow.

-No two people see the same city, waterfall, experience, or country the same way.
+No two people see the same city, waterfall, museum, or country the same way.
 We all have our own preferences.
 We all want to do different things and travel a certain way.
 We have different ideas on what “budget” means, or when is too early or late to book a plane, hostel, or train.

 What I love, you might not (and vice versa).
 To me, my job is to relay my experience as fairly and balanced as I can.
 It’s to explain the how of travel so you can decide what will make your trip cheaper and longer.

 I’ve led you to the river and taught you about the fish; now you must decide which one to catch.